nitasn/PaperClips-VSauce-Experiment/README.md

     0. Start with a pile of unconnected paper clips.

-    1. Pick two paper clips at random.
+    1. Pick any two paper clips at random.

     2. Link them together and throw them back in the pile.

-       If each of them is already part of its own chain, connect the two chains into one long chain.
+       If any of them is already part of a chain - lengthen the chain by connecting to its end.

     3. Repeat.